naterhat/seattleschools/README.md

 x animate a wave for the flag
-x Change Color of Annotation by Public or Private x BUG - fixed current location annotation
+x Change Color of Annotation by Public or Private x BUG - fixed current location annotation x BUG - when pull down flag to the further point, able to see beyond the wood texture.

 - If its group of annotations, disable call out.
 - Fix annotation refresh